-10.0.1.0/20, and it can interconnect with other network instances in CCN instance A. Then, VPC 2 is associated with CCN instance A, and the CIDR block of its subnet B is
+10.0.1.0/20, and VPC1 can interconnect with other instances in CCN instance A. Then, VPC2 is associated with CCN instance A, and the CIDR block of its subnet B is

-10.0.1.0/24, which is included in the CIDR block of subnet A in VPC 1.
-In this case, a CIDR inclusive conflict occurs.
-As a result, the routing policy of subnet B in VPC 2 will become invalid by default, and VPC 2 cannot interconnect with other network instances in CCN instance A.
+10.0.1.0/24, which is included in the CIDR block of subnet A in VPC1.
+In this case, a CIDR block inclusive conflict occurs.
+As a result, the routing policy of subnet B in VPC2 will become invalid by default, and VPC2 cannot interconnect with other network instances in CCN instance A.

-However, you can enable this invalid route in the route table of subnet B, which can forward data according to the longest mask matching rule.
+However, you can enable this invalid route in the CCN route table, which can forward data according to the longest mask matching rule.
 If the destination IP address of the routing policy is